bxparks/AceCRC/README.md

 <a name="Dependencies"></a>
 ### Dependencies

-This library has no external dependencies to use.
+This library has no external dependencies for client use.
+But the following dependencies are required for development and testing purposes:

 * To regenerate and rebuild the source code, you need pycrc (https://pycrc.org/).